Fiat Chrysler Automobiles N.V. joined the list of automakers curtailing vehicle production because of a shortage of computer chips.

 Manufacturers are likely to make up much of the production later in the year.
 The one exception is in the truck segment.
 If a truck plant is out of commission because of chip shortages, it will not be able to reschedule the units.
 Plants building pickup trucks are running at maximum, making it difficult for manufacturers to make up lost production later in 2021.

 Today’s cars often have more computer processing power onboard than a well-equipped home or office.
 Digital technology is used for the latest touch- and voice-controlled infotainment systems and advanced driver assistance systems using radar, lasers and cameras to avoid accidents.
 But even the increasingly popular heated, cooled and powered seats need semiconductor chips to operate, as do today’s powertrain controllers.
+All of these changes are also raising the costs of vehicle coverage as well.
 New electric vehicles are only accelerating demand at a rapid pace.